kingdomtiz/nela-dev/apis/native-sdk/c++/localservice-interface.md

 <summary>Parameters</summary>

 * INT32
-  * nTime - the system time set externally.
+  * nTime \[IN] - The system time set externally.
 Set the time as the number of seconds since midnight on January 1, 1970 (4-byte integer).

 </details>